 After the exercise, I take their recovery drink, which is carb-free and contains creatine.

-I drink Bang soda for an extra boost of energy during the day, which is sugar-free and packed with CoQ10, creatine, caffeine, and BCAA (I don’t drink it during fasting times).
+I drink Bang soda for an extra energy boost during the day, which is sugar-free and packed with CoQ10, creatine, caffeine, and BCAA (I don’t drink it during fasting times).

 To track my progress, I’ve implemented a system where I take the following measurements:

 - caliper reading

 For weight tracking purposes, I am averaging the daily readings for the week.
 I’ve noticed an interesting fact: my weight on Monday and Tuesday is always about 5% more than the rest of the week.
-Sunday and Saturday, my weight seems to be quite random, while Wednesday through Friday, it decreases.
+Sunday and Saturday, my weight seems quite random, while Wednesday through Friday, it decreases.
 By looking at the weekly average, I am getting a much better reading that is more relevant to the trend.
 I do the same for the caliper reader to assess the % of body fat.

 As I’ve been working through my habits and rituals and figuring out ways to make them easier and more convenient, particularly since I’ve read Atomic Habits by James Clear, I have created a little corner gym in my basement.
 It wasn’t a huge investment, and I’ve accumulated the objects over time.
 I only use a space of about 12 by 15 feet on one side of the basement, and I wanted to share my setup, hoping it might inspire some of you to do the same.
 It’s definitely cheaper than having a gym membership, and the commute from the first floor to the basement is crazy short…

 First things first – you need a good set of weights.
 Because I was trying to save space, I have purchased the Bowflex weights.
 There are several others out there, but I liked this one.
 Also, I bought an adjustable kettlebell from Amazon.
 Together with a handful of generic weights, this is good enough for upper-body weight training.